SCORCH. III. Analytical Models of Reionization with Varying Clumping Factors: Results

 where $\alpha(z) = \alpha_0+\alpha_1(z-8)$, and $C_0$, $\alpha_0$, $\alpha_1$ and $\beta_0$ are parameters we want to optimize.

 Like in $C_{\rm HII}$, we also fit three sets of parameters for three different density cuts, and each set of parameters is fitted to three simulations simultaneously.
-The parameters from the fits are presented in Table \ref{tab:CR}.
-From the table, we see that the dependence of $x_{\rm HII}$ on redshift is similar for $C_{\rm HII}$ and $C_{\rm R}$ and almost the same for three density cuts.
+The parameters from the fits are presented in Table \ref{tab:CR} with uncertainty ranges shown in Table \ref{tab:CR_range}.
+From the tables, we see that the dependence of $x_{\rm HII}$ on redshift is similar for $C_{\rm HII}$ and $C_{\rm rec}$ and almost the same for three density cuts.
 The exponent in the redshift dependence has larger linear terms, leading to larger slope at high redshifts.

 For comparison, we add the data of $C_{\text{R}}$ from \cite{Finlator2012a} to Figure \ref{fig:ceff}.
-The data was originally in $x_{\text{HII,V}}C_{\text{R}}$ and used $\alpha(10^4K)$, but to show a direct comparison with our results, we divide it by $x_{\text{HII,V}}$ and rescale to $\alpha(2\times10^4K)$.
-After rescaling, we see that our data and fits agrees with the fitting function from \cite{Finlator2012a}.
-Also from \cite{Finlator2012a}, we can see that if one intends to use our models for simulation subgrid, it is possible to use $x_{\text{HII,V}}C_{\text{R}}$ instead of applying an ionization fraction lower limit at $x_{\text{HII}} = 0.95$, as the evolution of the two values are close to each other.
+The data was originally in $x_{\text{HII,V}}C_{\text{R}}$ and used $\alpha(10^4K)$ for the averaged recombination coefficient (note that their $C_{\rm R}$ is defined similarly to our $C_{\rm rec}$, although the normalization is different), but to show a direct comparison with our results, we divide it by $x_{\text{HII,V}}$ and rescale to $\alpha(2\times10^4K)$.
+After rescaling, we see from the plot that our data and fits agrees with the data from \cite{Finlator2012a}, although there are some discrepancies due to our different reionization histories and box sizes.
+Reionization is later in our simulations, and the difference of ionization fractions enters into the difference in the clumping factor, where later reionization can lead to higher clumping at the same redshift.
+Furthermore, the box size from \cite{Finlator2012a} is 8 times smaller than ours, which leads to differences in the source distribution and can also result in our higher clumping factors comparing with theirs.
+Also from \cite{Finlator2012a}, we can see that if one intends to use our models for simulation sub-grid, it is possible to use $x_{\text{HII,V}}C_{\text{R}}$ instead of applying an ionization fraction lower limit at $x_{\text{HII}} = 0.95$, as the evolution of the two values are close to each other.